Guy steals $80,000 worth of Nike items via website loophole

 A former college baseball player from Virginia managed to get his hands on Nike merchandise worth over $80,000 for free after having found and exploited a loophole in one of the company's websites.

-Stephenson discovered a way to have himself listed as a guest of the account holders and went on a shopping spree that lasted 5 months.
+He discovered a way to have himself listed as a guest of the account holders and went on a shopping spree that lasted 5 months.

-According to the SFGate, he compromised 12 accounts, and via them ordered a total of $81,419.58 in merchandise was ordered and shipped to a number of addresses in Virginia, Florida, Arizona and North Carolina.
+According to SFGate, he compromised 12 accounts, and via them ordered a total of $81,419.58 in merchandise was ordered and shipped to a number of addresses in Virginia, Florida, Arizona and North Carolina.

 According to the federal indictment, the legitimate account holders confirmed they did not authorize anyone to access or place orders on their Nike accounts.